 Whether you’re in Split for the first time or a regular visitor by now, you may want to check out our list.
 We have something for everyone who’s wondering where to begin in the beautiful coastal city of Split.
 Here, you will find a wide array of paid and free activities, and ones that every local enjoys.

-13 Best Things To See and Do While Visiting Split in 2022
+13 Best Things To See and Do While Visiting Split

 Split is the second largest city in Croatia and one of the most beautiful on the Adriatic coast.
 Therefore, it has a lot to offer.
 Read through this article to learn the top things to do in Split.